Singularity-tutorial/Singularity-tutorial.github.io/README.md

     export LC_ALL=C
 ```

-Now after rebuilding our container, we can call the lolcow.simg as though it were an executable, and simply give it two arguments.
-One for input and one for output.
+Now we must rebuild out container to install the new runscript.

 ```
 $ sudo singularity build --force lolcow.simg Singularity
 ```

 Note the `--force` option which ensures our previous container is completely overwritten.

+After rebuilding our container, we can call the lolcow.simg as though it were an executable, and simply give it two arguments.
+One for input and one for output.

 ```
 $ ./lolcow.simg